saorionline/word5/README.md

 # Functionality:

-Players try to guess a hidden word by suggesting letters or the entire word.
+Player try to guess a hidden word by suggesting letters or the entire word.
-They have three chances to guess correctly.
+He/She have 3 chances to guess correctly.
 The game provides feedback for correct and incorrect guesses.
 Code Breakdown: